jindrichmynarz/dissertation/parts/statistical_relational_learning.md

 -->

 Collective learning is a distinctive feature of SRL and is particularly manifest in *"domains where entities are interconnected by multiple relations"* [@Nickel2011].
-Conversely, traditional machine learning expects data from single relation, usually provided as a single propositional table.
+Conversely, traditional machine learning expects data from a single relation, usually provided as a single propositional table.
 It considers only attributes of the involved entities, which are assumed to be independent.
 This is why SRL was shown to produce superior results for relational data when compared to learning methods that do not take relations into account [@Tresp2014, p.
 1551].
 It is thus important to be able to leverage relations in data effectively.